higherbar-ai/open-chat-studio-sim/README.md

 ## Usage

-See the individual notebooks for usage instructions (and any further setup requirements):
+You can open and run any of these Jupyter notebooks in Google Colab or your local environment:

-* `simulate-queries.ipynb` - Executing single-prompt queries against a chatbot experiment
+* `simulate-queries.ipynb` - Execute single-prompt queries against a chatbot experiment
-* `replay-conversations.ipynb` - Replaying conversations with a chatbot experiment
+* `replay-conversations.ipynb` - Replay conversations with a chatbot experiment
-* `simulate-queries.ipynb` - Using one chatbot experiment to simulate users interacting with a second chatbot experiment
+* `simulate-queries.ipynb` - Use one chatbot experiment to simulate users interacting with a second chatbot experiment

 ## Credits